 Overall I thoroughly enjoyed this game, and everyone playing said they would love to play again.
 When you first open the box it looks like there’s a lot to get your head around, but it’s not difficult to get the hang of when you get going.
 There’s nothing new about the game mechanics (players take actions, resolve horror, draw and resolve hazard), the only complicated bit is working out how to win!

-There are other games similar, but if you don’t own anything like this, Sub Terra would be a great addition to anyone’s game shelf.Thank you for reading!
-GirlGeekUpNorth x
+There are other games similar, but if you don’t own anything like this, Sub Terra would be a great addition to anyone’s game shelf.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter